Eastern Michigan Eagles men's cross country: John Goodridge (2001–2020)

 John Goodridge is a track and field and cross country coach from Long Island, New York.
 He received his undergraduate degree at Long Island University in 1972, and his graduate degree from the University of Michigan in 1975.
 His coaching career began as the Michigan State women's cross country head coach, where he took them to their first Big Ten Conference championship.
 In 1984 he became Wake Forest's Head Cross Country Coach.
 During his stint at Wake Forest, his teams had four Atlantic Coast Conference championships, as well as coaching 19 athletes to 35 All-ACC honors.
 In 2001, Goodridge took over as head coach at EMU.
 In 2002, he took the team to NCAA championships where they placed third.

 Sue Parks (2020)

 In the fall of 2020, Sue Parks took over as Director of Track & Field/Cross Country at Eastern Michigan.
 She coached the men's team to the 2020 MAC cross country title.

-Mark Rinker (2021-2023)
+Mark Rinker (2021-2024)

 Mark Rinker is a track and field and cross country coach from Virginia.
 Rinker's 2021 cross country team won the MAC XC title.
 Rinker's teams have finished 3rd in 2022 and 5th in 2023.

 Austin Whitelaw (2024-present)

 In August 2024, Austin Whitelaw was tabbed as the Eastern Michigan Head Men's Cross Country Coach, the 8th in program history.
 During his first season, the program finished 3rd at the MAC Championships.
+The team fell to 6th at the MAC Championships in 2025.